volatusveritas/projector/PDJ/PDJ#-1.md

 ## Why is this entry numbered negative one?

-Because programmers start counting at zero.
+Because (real) programmers start counting at zero.
 This is the entry before the entries, like a prelude, therefore it's one before zero, which is negative one.
-Entry number zero will be the first entry, and so on and so forth.
+Entry number zero will be the first entry, number one will be the second entry, and so on and so forth.

+### Checkpoint Entries

+Every entry which is a multiple of eight will be a **Checkpoint Entry**, a special entry in which I shall record what happened in the previous entries up to the first entry after the last checkpoint, just like the end of a chapter in a book.

+> Now you may ask: "Why eight?
+Is there any reason behind such a specific
+> choice?", and I shall answer, like the ones who know me should expect, that
+> there is no particular motive for this number to have been chosen... besides
+> the fact it's the closest integer to ten which is a power of two, of course.